Kotlin/kotlindl/README.md

 * `kotlin-deeplearning-onnx` inference with ONNX Runtime
 * `kotlin-deeplearning-tensorflow` learning and inference with TensorFlow
 * `kotlin-deeplearning-visualization` visualization utilities
+* `kotlin-deeplearning-dataset` dataset classes

-Module `kotlin-deeplearning-tensorflow` is only available for desktop JVM, while other artifacts could also be used on Android.
+Modules `kotlin-deeplearning-tensorflow` and `kotlin-deeplearning-dataset` are only available for desktop JVM, while other artifacts could also be used on Android.

 ## How to configure KotlinDL in your project